brandon-imstepf/PHYS230/README.md

-While the code itself is heavily commented, here is the instructions:
+While the code itself is heavily commented, here are the general instructions:

 Use the Project file to produce the datasets.
 You can edit the parameters that go into the Grey-Scott model near the top of the file.
 There is also directories you can enter.